Tweety-FER/in2ngPlayground/tutorial/angular/controllers.md

 ### Official syntax

-The first way to create the controller is by using the official syntax:
+The first way to create the controller is by using the "official" syntax seen in the official Angular tutorial:

 ```javascript
 1	angular.module('tutorial')